Last Updated on November 1, 2022 by Christine Kaaloa

 The first part of the camel festival is for camel traders and the industry.
 It’s pretty business on the trading grounds (located a stone’s throw from the town center).

-The festival heats up when the mela grounds holds their events.
-This is when the crowd gathers and there’s crazy spectacle events, like mustache contests, camel rides, camel decorating contests, camel races, etc…
+The festival heats up when the mela grounds hold their events.
+This is when the crowd gathers and there are crazy spectacle events, like mustache contests, camel rides, camel decorating contests, camel races, etc…